 NH34 provides nearest access to Kolkata and Haldia ports for the north

-eastern states of India and neighboring Bangladesh, Bhutan and Nepal.
+eastern states of India and neighbouring Bangladesh, Bhutan and Nepal.

-The traffic on NH34 comprises of 85~90% commercial traffic, carrying a
+The traffic on NH34 comprises 85-90% commercial traffic, carrying a

-diversified mix of manufacturing goods, building materials, steel, jute,
+diversified mix of manufactured goods, building materials, steel, jute,

 The project road starts from north of Kolkata at Km 191.420 near